 Tec 5 Claude N. Moreland

-was the home of a large Chevrolet assembly plant where he got a job.
+Wisconsin, which was the home of a large Chevrolet assembly plant where he got a job.

 After moving to Wisconsin, Claude joined the Wisconsin National Guard in Janesville.
 He most likely did this for the extra money it brought in to help pay bills.
-In the fall of 1940, the tank company Claude was a member of was federalized as A Company, 192nd Tank Battalion.
-On November 28th, the company left Janesville by train, and after a stop in Maywood, Illinois, to pick up B Company, they arrived at Fort Knox, Kentucky.
+In the fall of 1940, the tank company was federalized as A Company, 192nd Tank Battalion.
+On November 28, the company left Janesville, by train, and after a stop in Maywood, Illinois, to pick up B Company, they arrived at Fort Knox, Kentucky.

 During Claude's training at Ft.
 Knox, he was promoted to Technician 5, which meant he had received special training.
 What his training was is not known.
 His rank meant that he was referred to as corporal.